Basic concepts for designers in the Power BI service

 Dataflows are created and managed only in workspaces (but not My workspace), and they're stored as entities in the Common Data Model (CDM) in Azure Data Lake Storage Gen2.
 Typically, they're scheduled to refresh on a recurring basis to store up-to-date data.
 They're great for preparing data for use—and potential reuse—by your semantic models.
 For more information, see Introduction to dataflows and self-service data prep.

 A dataflow can be consumed in the following three ways:

 - Create a linked table from the dataflow to allow another dataflow author to use the data.

-- Create a dataset from the dataflow to allow a user to utilize the data to create reports.
+- Create a semantic model from the dataflow to allow a user to utilize the data to create reports.

 - Create a connection from external tools that can read from the CDM (Common Data Model) format.

 Consume from Power BI Desktop To consume a dataflow, open Power BI Desktop and select Power BI dataflows in the Get Data dropdown.

 The Power BI dataflows connector uses a different set of credentials than the current logged in user.
 This is by design to support multi-tenant users.